 Obstructions can come in many forms—building, plants, vehicles, infrastructure, snow, and more.
 Remember, some of these may not interfere with the camera’s main sightline but may obstruct when you move the camera or only during certain parts of the year.
 For example, you decide to place a camera outside your building, looking at the main gate.
 You take the time to find a great sightline and install the camera at the perfect height.
 However, between the main gate and the camera is a tree.
 During the fall and winter, you can see the main gate through the branches, but what happens in spring and summer when that tree grows leaves?
 Suddenly, your perfect view is ruined and you can’t see your main gate.

 Obstructions can also block more than just your sightlines.
 For example, LVT Units are mostly solar powered security cameras.
 As with anything that runs off of solar, light actually has to reach the panels in order for the units to work.
-Luckily, our units have back-up batteries, methanol fuel cells, and generators so they don’t rely solely on solar power.
+Luckily, our units have back-up batteries and smart generators so they don’t rely solely on solar power.
 In Washington, Montana, or upstate New York, you expect these problems.
 Clouds, rain, and snow will make it hard for the panels to get enough light during the winter months.

 Another client had a similar experience with a unit in California, but his was only during the summer.
 He had inadvertently parked the LVT Unit beneath a large tree.
 During the fall and winter, the unit functioned perfectly.
 However, when summer came around, the tree blocked the light and caused power issues.
 We worked with this client to relocate the unit to a different spot on the property where it could still observe what it needed to see.